Agencies · Ministries · Water Institutions · Utilities · Sponsors

 Real-Time Dashboard

-Sensor data feeds directly into Monthly Verified Maintenance (MVM) scoring.
-Automatic anomaly detection when telemetry contradicts operator-reported evidence.
-Threshold and trend-based alerts.
+Sensor data can feed directly into Monthly Verified Maintenance (MVM) scoring.
+Automatic anomaly detection flags cases where telemetry contradicts operator evidence, thresholds, or trends.

 Monitored parameters: pH, turbidity, temperature, dissolved oxygen (DO), electrical conductivity (EC), oxidation-reduction potential (ORP), and flow rate.
 Modular configuration: each plant incorporates the sensors its operational context requires.